miaomiao1215/ASCM/README.md

 ## Training step:
 1. Prepare data:  training_example_split.py (a random-splited AG's News dataset can be found in data folder with 10 labeled samples and 4x10000 unlabeled samples)
-2. Prepare word2vec model for initialization of SCM and SC
+2. Prepare word2vec model for initialization of SCM and SC (SI: Synonym Initialization)
 2.1 train task-specific word2vec model.: word2vec/word2vec.py or download pre-trained word2vec embeddings such as word2vec-google-news-300.gz (better).
 2.2 generate synonym dataset: word2vec/select_sim_word.py (For MNLI task, you can use the manual designed synonym dataset (folder word2vec/word2vec_synonyms/mnli_manual_designed.txt)introduced in appendix, and modify line 105 in word2vec/train.py to "train_dataset = Sim_Word('./word2vec_synonyms/%s_manual_designed.txt'%args.dataset, tokenizer, token_embedding)")
 2.3 skip this step or filter repeating words such as "Yes" and "Yes!!!" and wrong words such as Realtionship